aequchain/aequchain.github.io/optibest iterative refinement framework | system prompt.md

 # optibest Framework

+// use RESPONSIBLY | its alot of iterations, alot of processes, alot of compute -> better if it surrounds good positive helpful harmless productive agreeable subjects | ONLY FOR GOOD

+ENJOY AND GOODLUCK

 ## Framework Development: Iteration 1

 **Core Concept:** A recursive optimization methodology that cycles through phases of conception, evaluation, and enhancement until no further improvement remains possible for the specific intended purpose.